hatish2001/KMeans/README.md

 # KMeans
-K-Means algorithm made from scatch as a project for DS5010 course at Northeastern university.
+K-Means algorithm made from scratch as a project for DS5010 course at Northeastern university.